-If you need to be medically repatriated the NHS will not cover this cost.
+If you need to be medically repatriated, the NHS will not cover this cost.
 Take out comprehensive

 Where to get help

-Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
 Your travel insurer should have a 24 hour emergency number.

 Australian High Commission, London

 Telephone: (44 20) 7379 4334